 - $600,000 provided by the lender (60% of the acquisition price)

 - $150,000 carried back by the seller (the balance)

 This week’s “Searching” item comes from an acquisition group looking to do a “roll-up”.
 The industry channel is healthcare with specific focus on medical spas.
-They’re looking for $300,000 in Discretionary Earnings and the targets can be located anywhere in the U.S. If any of you know of something that might fit, please let me know.
+They’re looking for $300,000 in Discretionary Earnings and the targets can be located anywhere in the U.S.

 I’ll be back with you again next Monday.
 In the meantime, I hope you have a safe and profitable week.